File server FAQs

 ►What are the benefits of enabling smart scan?

-►Phoenix Management Console displays a different count of source data scanned than the actual files.
+►Hybrid Workloads Management Console displays a different count of source data scanned than the actual files.

 The Job Details page may show a different count of the source data scanned for a backup job than the actual files being backed up as shown in the following screenshots: